Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 1. (`ncn-m#`) Delete the failed workflow.

     ```bash
-    kubectl delete workflows -n argo FAILED_WORKFLOW
+    kubectl delete workflows -n argo <failed workflow>
     ```

-    After deleting the failed workflow, a new worker rebuild workflow can be restarted.
+    After deleting the failed workflow, a new worker rebuild workflow can be started.

 ## Examples